-When the financial year began on 1 April 2020, RECI had gross leverage of 1.24x and leverage net of cash of 1.13x.
-By 31 May 2020 this had been reduced to a gross leverage of 1.16x (1.07x net of cash).
-In the second half of the financial year ended 31 March 2021, the Board and Cheyne continued to consider the appropriate level of gearing for the Company against the backdrop of market outlook and the emergence of new investment opportunities, and at the financial year end it had a gross leverage of 1.22x (1.16x net of cash).
-The Board and Cheyne continue to consider a range of potential leverage options and have introduced non-recourse lending on the loan portfolio since 31 March 2021.
+When the financial year began on 1 April 2021, RECI had gross leverage of 1.22x and leverage net of cash of 1.16x.
+The Board and Cheyne continued to consider the appropriate level of gearing for the Company while weighing up the market outlook and the emergence of new investment opportunities; and ended the financial year with gross leverage of 1.29x (1.14x net of cash).
+RECI introduced non-recourse lending on the loan portfolio during the last financial year and the Directors and Investment Manager continue to consider potential leverage options at the Company and portfolio level.